 This film adaptation of Charles Fuller’s 1981 Pulitzer-winning play A Soldier’s Play is a crackling murder mystery in the best Agatha Christie tradition, a powerful social drama and an incisive character study, all rolled into one superb movie.

-Director Norman Jewison goes back to a familiar territory after scoring great acclaimed with his Oscar-winning film In the Heat of the Night (1967) many years before.
+Director Norman Jewison goes back to a familiar territory after scoring great acclaim with his Oscar-winning film In the Heat of the Night (1967) many years before.
 As with that film, the Canadian filmmaker manages to present an unflinching look at the corrosiveness of bigotry in our culture.

 Jewison and writer Fuller, who adapted his own play, should be praised both for presenting an accurate look of the dynamics of the relation between whites and blacks in the 1940s and for having the temerity of exploring black on black racism, successfully illustrating that prejudice comes in many shapes and forms.